Yair, Scottish Borders: History

 In 1156 King Malcolm allowed the monks of Kelso to build a dam on the River Tweed, creating a pool for fishing.

 Yair House was built by Alexander Pringle of Whytbank (1747–1827) in 1788.
 It is a Georgian house of three storeys, with a large bay to the front.
 Pringle made his fortune in India, and re-purchased the family estates on his return.
 These estates, which included Whytbank Tower on the north side of the river, had been Pringle property since the 16th century, but were sold in the early 18th century to pay debts.
 The designer of the new house was William Elliot, a Kelso-based architect who designed The Haining in Selkirk, for another Pringle, in 1794.

+The house was the home to Sir Kenneth and Lady Louisa Mary Anderson.
+Louisa's companion in later life was the Australian Phoebe Wesche and she gifted Caddonfoot Hall to the local community in 1929.

 Yair Bridge lies 600 m downstream from the house.
 It was constructed around 1764, and designed by the Edinburgh architect William Mylne (1734–1790).
 The three-arch stone bridge now carries the A707 across the Tweed.